National Congress of American Indians

-The National Congress of American Indians (NCAI) is an American Indian and Alaska Native rights organization.
-It was founded in 1944 to represent the tribes and resist U.S. federal government pressure for termination of tribal rights and assimilation of their people.
+The National Congress of American Indians (NCAI) is an American Indigenous rights organization.
+It was founded in 1944 to represent the tribes and resist U.S. federal government pressure for termination of tribal rights and forced assimilation of Native Americans (including Alaska Natives).
 These were in contradiction of their treaty rights and status as sovereign entities.
-The organization continues to be an association of federally recognized and state-recognized Indian tribes.
+The organization continues to be an association of federally recognized and state-recognized American Indian and Alaska Native tribes.

 Organization

 NCAI was founded in 1944 and incorporated as a 501(c)(4) nonprofit organization based in Washington, D.C., in 1962.
 The organizational structure of the National Congress of American Indians includes a General Assembly, an Executive Council, and seven committees.

 In addition to the four executive positions, the NCAI executive board also consists of 12 area vice presidents and 12 alternative area vice presidents.

 Chuck Trimble was the former chief executive.

-Current administration

-The executive board of the NCAI is as follows: